knoppys/scp-bookings/README.md

 Changelog

+V.7
+- Created a new duplicate function to now provide 2 options.
+One to duplicate a single booking and one to duplicatea a group of bookings.

 V6.7
 - Bug fix to the sorting in list views.
 Markup error adding archive funciton to additional <td>
 V6.5.9